-There is one raw water value on the boat located starboard forward lazarette open the starboard hatch forward inboard you will see the thru hull value.
-The one value has two 3⁄4" hoses coming off of it.
+There is one raw water valve on the boat located starboard forward lazarette open the starboard hatch forward inboard you will see the thru hull valve.
+The one valve has two 3⁄4" hoses coming off of it.
 One hose feeds the seawater washdown pump and the other feeds the seawater to the toilet.